popsim-consortium/demes-spec/docs/specification.md

 the data model used for interchange and the required behaviour of implementations.

-:::{admonition}Who is this specification for?
+:::{admonition} Who is this specification for?
 This specification is intended to provide a detailed and definitive resource for the following groups: